jdlib/JDBX/UserGuide.md

     int count = pstmt.update();

 ### <a name="classes-call"></a>CallStmt
-...is used to call stored procedures.
+is used to call stored procedures.
 After it is initialized it can be executed multiple times, using the current parameters.
 Example:

     CallStmt cstmt = ...